Cybiosarda elegans

 The leaping bonito (Cybiosarda elegans) is a species of saltwater finfish from the Scombridae (Mackerel) family.
-Scombridae includes such tribes as the mackerels, tunas, and bonitos – the latter of which, the Sardini tribe, this fish is a member.
+Scombridae includes such tribes as the mackerels, tunas, and bonitos – of the latter of which, the Sardini tribe, this fish is a member.
 It is the only member of the genus Cybiosarda, which is therefore called a monotypic taxon.

-Since the bonitos and tunas are close relatives, this fish has variously been referred to by such other common names as Australian tuna, striped bonito, and Watson's bonito.
+Since the bonitos and tunas are close relatives, this fish has variously been referred to by such other common names as Australian tuna, striped bonito and Watson's bonito.

+Description

+The leaping bonito, like other scombridaes, has an elongated body with a deeply forked tail, and finlets.
+Like other tunas, it lacks a swim bladder.

+The dorsal fin is very high, and the anterior of it is black.
+The back displays a spotted pattern with lots of dark, oval-like spots, with a deep blue undertone.
+The sides display striped marks which fade as they closer to the belly, similar to the related skipjack tuna (Katsuwonus pelamis) and black skipjack (Euthynnus lineatus).
+The second dorsal and anal fin are yellow.

+It can reach 45 cm in length and 2 kg in weight.